antoni-drop/Cybersecurity-Labs/Labs/Technical-Labs/Phishing-Analysis.md

 ---

-From completing these two CTF's I was able to identify the different stages of a phishing lifecycle.
+## Conclusion

+Going through both of these CTFs I managed to